 Lakeside community members demonstrate an interest in learning about, celebrating, and contributing to the rich diversity within our community.

-- All community members are expected to adhere to Lakeside School’s policy prohibiting discrimination on the basis of age, color, creed, disability, marital status, national or ethnic origin, race, religion, sex, sexual orientation, gender identity, gender expression, use of a service animal by a person with a disability, or genetic information.
+- All community members are expected to adhere to Lakeside School’s nondiscrimination policy, which prohibits discrimination on the basis of age, ancestry, childbirth or medical conditions, color, creed, disability, families with children, gender identity, gender expression, genetic information, honorably discharged veteran or military status, marital status, national or ethnic origin, political ideology, pregnancy, race, religion, sex, sexual orientation, or use of a service animal by a person with a disability.

 - Discrimination or harassment based on any of these attributes is considered a violation of the school’s harassment, discrimination, and sexual misconduct policy and may result in suspension, expulsion, or termination.